ShaunSHamilton/proof-of-stake/README.md

 - Resources
   - Money to purchase skillsets.
 Buy Nodejs Course...
 Buy jQuery course to misbehave
   - Reputation - trust - watched less closely by nodes.
 Higher rep === more work
-- Mechanics
-  - Walk to VM to do tasks
 - Tasks
   - Quiz
-  - Solve algorithm
-- Text based, MMO, or simple boxes/rooms to click

 ---